-Each training participant shall perform the practical component and shall demonstrate its skills and behaviour on public roads.
+Each training participant shall perform the practical component and shall demonstrate his or her skills and behaviour on public roads.

 Vehicle combinations used for the training shall fall within the category of driving licence participants have applied for.

 4. Duration and contents of the test of skills and behaviour